-Claims that silicones in any form cause or worsen acne have not been substantiated in published research, nor have reports that silicones are irritating or “suffocate” skin.
+Claims that silicones in any form cause or worsen acne have not been substantiated in published research, nor have reports that silicones are irritating to or “suffocate” skin.
 Almost all of these claims are either myths or based on anecdotal evidence, which isn’t the best way to determine the safety or efficacy of any cosmetic ingredient.
 How do we know that silicones don’t suffocate skin?
 Because of their molecular properties they are at the same time porous and resistant to air.
-Think of silicones in a skin-care formula like the covering of a tea bag.
+Think of silicones in a skincare formula like the covering of a tea bag.
 When you steep the tea bag in water the tea and all of its antioxidant properties are released.

-Silicones remain on the surface of your skin and the other ingredients it is mixed with “steep” through.
-All ingredients have to be suspended in some base formula.
-Some of those ingredients remain on the surface some absorb.
-Either way the “actives" get through.
-Think of how many topical medications are suspended in petrolatum or mineral oil and those active ingredients absolutely get through and petrolatum is far more effective at preventing moisture loss than silicones are.
-Silicones have been used in burn units for years because of their unique healing, protecting, and breathable properties.
-Perhaps the most telling reason why silicones do not clog pores and cause acne (or blackheads) is because, from a chemistry standpoint, most silicones are volatile substances.
+Silicones remain on the surface of your skin and the other ingredients it’s mixed with “steep” through.
+All ingredients must be suspended in some base formula; some of the ingredients remain on the surface, some are absorbed.
+The intent is for the “actives” to get through.
+Think of how many topical medications are suspended in petrolatum or mineral oil and the active ingredients absolutely get through, and petrolatum is far more effective at preventing moisture loss than silicones are.

+Interestingly, silicone has been shown to be helpful for offsetting dryness and flaking from common anti-acne active ingredients such as benzoyl peroxide and topical antibiotics.
+Also, silicones are sometimes used as fillers to improve the appearance of acne scars, which certainly wouldn’t be the case if silicone were a pore-clogging ingredient.
+Perhaps the most telling reason why silicones do not clog pores and cause acne (or blackheads) is because, from a chemistry standpoint, most silicones are volatile.
 That means their initially viscous (thick) texture evaporates quickly and does not penetrate the pore lining where acne is formed.
-Instead, they help ensure an even application of other ingredients and leave behind a silky, almost imperceptible feel that noticeably enhances skin’s texture and appearance.
-You can think of this as a breathable barrier that protects skin while barely being felt.
+Instead, they help ensure the even application of other ingredients and leave behind a silky, almost imperceptible feel that noticeably enhances skin’s texture and appearance—without irritation.